Unified Interface and Endpoints

 }

-init() registers all method endpoints with the transport’s EndpointMap.
-Each method gets its own RequestStream, backed by a NetNotifiedQueue that receives incoming request envelopes.
+init() allocates a random base token and registers all method endpoints with the transport’s EndpointMap.
+Each method gets its own InterfaceMethod in local mode, backed by a RequestStream with a NetNotifiedQueue that receives incoming request envelopes.
+The transport is bound at construction, so no &transport threading is needed in call sites.

-serve() consumes the server and spawns one task per method.
-Each task loops on recv_with_transport, dispatches to the handler, and sends the response back through the ReplyPromise.
+serve() consumes the interface and spawns one task per method.
+Each task loops on recv(), dispatches to the handler, and sends the response back through the ReplyPromise.
 The returned ServerHandle holds close functions for each stream.
 Dropping it or calling stop() closes the streams, which causes the tasks to exit cleanly.

-For more control, you can skip serve() and process each RequestStream manually:
+For more control, you can skip serve() and process each method manually:

 #![allow(unused)]